ag88/embtomcatwebdav/src/site/markdown/Development-Embedding.md

 - v0.6.2 usability updates for upload servlet:
   - added a link to upload section at the top, this help with long directory lists relieves from long scrolls to the bottom just for uploads
+- v0.8.0 major feature release:
+  - new upload servlet:
+  - migrated to Apache Velocity templates.
+This paves the way to user customizable templates for directory lists.
+This provides a means to change/tweak the look and feel by editing the templates.
+    Currently, it isn't quite editable yet as it is bundled in the jar file.
+The features may become available in subsequent versions which requires some codes refactoring.
+  - added download of multiple files as zip
+  - added filename filters

 ## Embedding